|“Come to Me, all you who labor and are heavy laden, and I will give you rest."|

 Mat 12:8 “For the son of man is Lord even of the Sabbath day.”

-I am obeying the 4th commandment by resting in my Savior Jesus Christ.
+We are now obeying the 4th commandment by resting in our Savior Jesus Christ.
+HE IS THE REST!

 “So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths, which are a shadow of things to come, but the substance is of Christ.”

-And for those who say Paul is referring only to festival sabbaths, the word “sabbaths” in that verse is G4521-sabbaton and here is the Strong’s definition:
+And for those who say Paul is referring only to festival sabbaths or feasts, the word “sabbaths” in that verse is G4521-sabbaton and the Strong’s definition is: